QuentinRa/blog.quentinra.dev/operating-systems/linux/shells/bash/index.md

 Note that the features introduced here shouldn't work on every machine, as they will most likely not use bash <small>(zsh. ash, csh, ksh...)</small>.

-The [man page for bash](https://linux.die.net/man/1/bash) is explaining everything about bash, such as environment variables, or control-flow structures...
+The [man page for bash](https://linux.die.net/man/1/bash) explains everything about bash, such as environment variables, or control-flow structures...
 </div><div>

 Some nice information